-5G Wireless sensing is a technology enabler to acquire information about characteristics of the environment and/or objects within the environment, that uses NR radio waves to determine the distance (range), angle, or instantaneous linear velocity of objects, etc. The operation of the 5G wireless sensing service, a.k.a. sensing operation, relies on processing the transmissions, reflections, and scattering of wireless sensing signals.
+The operation of the 5G wireless sensing service, a.k.a. sensing operation, relies on processing the transmissions, reflections, and scattering of wireless sensing signals.

 5G wireless sensing, therefore, has the opportunity to enhance the 5G system from a communication network to a wireless communication and sensing network, where it uses 5G entities to sense objects and the environment in its surroundings.